chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 3.md

 We’d see exactly the same warnings about unused code in an <abbr>SFC</abbr> format, and for the same basic reasons: we have to inform the JavaScript and template linters about values in the *other* language.

 Now, all of the options other than the imports-only format work more or less correctly for all of the parts of any given module which *aren’t* related to templates.
 (The imports-only format simply doesn’t connect the two layers at all at present, so there are no false positives… but I don’t think we can call that a win.)
 Perhaps surprisingly, `<template>` actually *appears* to do slightly better than the others in terms of recognizing that we are actually using values in module scope—but this is because it’s attempting to parse `<template>` and the contents of it as <abbr title="JavaScript XML">JSX</abbr>.
-This means that editors which use the TypeScript Language Server (including for their JavaScript support) get *very* confused and report syntax errors everywhere, because Glimmer templates and <abbr>JSX</abbr> aren't compatible.
+This means that editors which use the TypeScript Language Service (including for their JavaScript support) get *very* confused and report syntax errors everywhere, because Glimmer templates and <abbr>JSX</abbr> aren't compatible.

 The net here is that we have to implement a custom parsing layer for *any* of these formats to have usable linting integration.